98.7CGPI

 How often are grocery prices updated?

 Prices are collected every Thursday via an automated pipeline, with an automatic Friday catch-up run for any city that falls below 90% store coverage.
-The index and store rankings are recomputed after each collection run, giving you weekly pricing data — considerably higher frequency than Statistics Canada's CPI, which is published monthly with a 3-week lag.
+The index and store rankings are recomputed after each collection run, so pricing is available the same week it is collected.
+GroceryPulse tracks advertised shelf prices, which is a different measure from official inflation statistics based on transaction prices at the till.

 Is GroceryPulse free to use?

-The consumer-facing price comparison tool is free — no accounts, no paywalls, supported by ads.
+The consumer-facing price comparison tool is free — no accounts and no paywalls.
 A free monthly data pack is also published on a 14-day delay.
-Researchers, journalists, and analysts who need the underlying panel (per-observation history, banner-level series, point-in-time CSVs) can license commercial access on the /pricing page.
+Institutional teams that need the underlying panel can license weekly files through Team Data or production endpoints through the Commercial API.

 For researchers, journalists, and analysts